 Dioscorea is the largest genus in the Dioscoreaceae family, and includes a number of economically important species including the air yam, D. bulbifera L. This study aimed to develop new single sequence repeat primers and characterize the genetic diversity of local varieties that originated in several municipalities of Brazil.
 We developed an enriched genomic library for D. bulbifera resulting in seven primers, six of which were polymorphic, and added four polymorphic loci developed for other Dioscorea species.

 The primary gene pool of the cultivated peanut (Arachis hypogaea L., allotetraploid AABB) is very narrow for some important characteristics, such as resistance to pests and diseases.
 However, the Arachis wild diploid species, particularly those from the section Arachis, still have these characteristics.
 To improve peanut crops, genes from the wild species can be introgressed by backcrossing the hybrids with A. hypogaea.
+When diploid species whose genomes are similar to those of the cultivated peanut are crossed, sterile hybrids result.

 Babassu (Orbignya phalerata Martius) is one of the most important palms in Brazil because of the largest morphological variation, wide geographic distribution, and high socio-economic importance.
 The diversity present in babassu germplasm should be protected against loss to ensure their use with high productivity.
 Study of the available variability in populations of babassu is necessary to develop conservation strategies.
+The study of genetic variability can be conducted using molecular markers and many of these studies require significant quantity of high-quality DNA.

 Tunisia is rich in diverse forage and pasture species including perennial ryegrass.
 In order to enhance forage production and improve agronomic performance of this local germplasm, a molecular analysis was undertaken.
 Random amplified polymorphic DNA (RAPD), inter simple sequence repeats (ISSR) and morpho-agronomical traits markers were used for genetic diversity estimation of ryegrass germplasm after screening 20 spontaneous accessions, including a local and an introduced cultivars.